Citing Turabian (Author-Date)

 Headings

 Turabian (Author-Date) recommends headings in papers of six pages or longer.
-Before and after each heading, leave two blank single-spaced lines.
+Your headings will remain double-spaced but with an additional single-spaced (12-pt) line before each heading.
 Use the heading formatting as listed below.

 CENTRED, ALL CAPITALIZED LETTERING